Doriantorres13/World-Life-Expectancy/README.md

 3. Visualization with Tableau

-A Tableau dashboard was created to visually present the results of the analysis, making it easier to interpret and communicate the findings.
+A Tableau dashboard was created to visually present the analysis results, making it easier to interpret and communicate the findings.
 The dashboard includes the following key visualizations:
 - Average Life Expectancy by Year: A line chart showing the trend of average life expectancy across all countries over the        years, highlighting global improvements or declines.
 - GDP and Life Expectancy Correlation: A visualization illustrating the relationship between a country's GDP and its average      life expectancy, showing how wealth correlates with health outcomes.
 - Comparison by Country Status: A bar chart comparing the life expectancy of developed versus developing countries, emphasizing   the disparities due to socioeconomic differences.
 - Minimum and Maximum Life Expectancies Across Countries: A visualization showing the range of life expectancy (minimum and       maximum) for each country, allowing for a comparison of health disparities worldwide.
 - Adult Mortality Rate Analysis: A chart displaying trends in adult mortality rates over time, highlighting changes and           providing insights into mortality factors.

-This project showcases a comprehensive approach to analyzing and visualizing life expectancy data, leveraging SQL for data preparation and analysis, and Tableau for effective data visualization.
-The insights gained from this analysis can inform public health strategies and policy decisions aimed at improving global health outcomes.
+This project showcases a comprehensive approach to analyzing and visualizing life expectancy data, leveraging SQL for data preparation and analysis and Tableau for effective data visualization.
+The insights gained from this analysis can inform public health strategies and policy decisions to improve global health outcomes.